Erasmus: Death in Basel

 Erasmus had received dispensations (from Ferdinand Archduke of Austria, and from Emperor Charles V in 1530) to make a will rather than have his wealth revert to his order (the Chapter of Sion), or to the state, and had long pre-sold most of his personal library of almost 500 books to Polish humanist Jan Łaski.

 As his heir or executor he instated Bonifacius Amerbach to give scholarships to local students and the needy.

 One of the eventual recipients was the impoverished Protestant humanist Sebastian Castellio, who had fled from Geneva to Basel, who subsequently translated the Bible into Latin and French, and who worked for the repair of the breach and divide of Western Christianity in its Catholic, Anabaptist, and Protestant branches.
 As well as those 5,000 florins, (Note: 'After the payment of all outstanding claims, the sum in the hands of Bonifacius and the two Basel executors amounted to 5,000 florins.
 This sum was invested in a loan to the duchy of Württemberg that yielded an annual income of 250 florins.
 The greater part of this sum became a fund to provide scholarships for students at the University of Basel (in theology, law, and medicine); the rest went into a fund devoted to the assistance of the poor."
 In modern terms, 5000 florins could be between US$500,000 and US$5,000,000; 250 florins could be between $25,000 and $250,000) up to 2,000 florins had long been held in Brabant by friends, and Goclenius was appointed to administer that charity.

-Thought and views

-Biographers, such as Johan Huizinga, frequently draw connections between many of Erasmus's convictions and his early biography: esteem for the married state and appropriate marriages, support for priestly marriage, concern for improving marriage prospects for women, opposition to inconsiderate rules (notably, institutional dietary rules), a desire to make education engaging for the participants, interest in classical languages, horror of poverty and spiritual hopelessness, distaste for friars begging when they could study or work, unwillingness to be under the direct control of authorities, laicism, the need for those in authority to act in the best interest of their charges, a prizing of mercy and peace, an anger over unnecessary war, especially between avaricious princes, an awareness of mortality, the wisdom of avoiding danger, (Note: His earliest work, De contemptu mundi, recommended that a friend become a monk for reason of spiritual safety: he who loves danger will perish in it.) etc.

-More than any other Renaissance ﬁgure, the humanist from the Low Countries was committed to the goal of building an alternative to medieval civilisation...As a rule, the ancient elements were essential to him, whereas he tended to discard most “recent” (that is, medieval) phenomena as superﬂuous or harmful.
+Theology